-Relations and functions, equations and inequalities, complex numbers; polynomial, rational, exponential and logarithmic functions and systems of equations.
-Prerequisite: Math 093 or placement test
+Relations and functions, equations and inequalities, complex numbers; polynomial, rational, exponential, and logarithmic functions and systems of equations.
+Prerequisite: ASC 93 or MATH 98 or qualifying placement score.

 - 1. Students will demonstrate an understanding of relations and functions as evidenced by classroom activities and objective tests - 2.
 Students will be able to work with equations and inequalities as evidenced by classroom activities and objective tests - 3.
 Students will be able to work with complex numbers as evidenced by classroom activities and objective tests - 4.
 Students will be able to work with rational and polynomial expressions as evidenced by classroom activities and objective tests - 5.
 Students will be successful in working with exponential and logarithmic functions as evidenced by classroom activities and objective tests - 6.
 Students will be able to solve systems of linear equations as evidenced by classroom activities and objective tests - 7.
 Students will create and use matrices to solve systems of equations as evidenced by classroom activities and objective tests